Matheusoli1998/PHP_project/README.md

 Description:

 The Cat Café Adoption App is a web application designed to simplify the process of adopting cats from cat cafés.
-Built with React for the frontend and PHP for the backend, this APP offers a seamless user experience and comprehensive features to facilitate cat adoptions.
+Built with React for the front end and PHP for the back end, this app offers a seamless user experience and comprehensive features to facilitate cat adoptions.